-Financial Trends Page These tables contain trend information that may assist the reader in assessing the City's financial performance by placing it in historical perspective. s current 128-145 Revenue Capacity These tables contain information that may assist the reader is assessing the viability of to City's revenue sources. the 146-155 Debt Capacity These tables present information that may assist the reader in analyzing the affordability City's current levels of outstanding debt and the City's ability to issue additional debt in the future.
-Economic and Demographic Information These tables offer economic and demographic indicators that are commonly used for fin analysis that can help the reader understand the City's present and ongoing financial states.
-Operating Information These tables contain service and infrastructure indicators that can help the reader under how the information in the City's financial statements relate to the services the City provide activities it performs.
+Financial Trends Page These tables contain trend information that may assist the reader in assessing the City's current financial performance by placing it in historical perspective.
+128-145 Revenue Capacity These tables contain information that may assist the reader is assessing the viability of the City's revenue sources.
+146-155 Debt Capacity These tables present information that may assist the reader in analyzing the affordability of the City's current levels of outstanding debt and the City's ability to issue additional debt in the future.
+156-165 Economic and Demographic Information These tables offer economic and demographic indicators that are commonly used for financial analysis that can help the reader understand the City's present and ongoing financial status.
+166-167 Operating Information These tables contain service and infrastructure indicators that can help the reader understand how the information in the City's financial statements relate to the services the City provides and the activities it performs.
+168-175

-CITY OF ASHLAND, OREGON STATEMENT OF NET POSITION TOTAL PRIMARY GOVERNMENT
+CITY OF ASHLAND, OREGON STATEMENT OF NET POSITION TOTAL PRIMARY GOVERNMENT Last ten years For the year ended June 30